JacksonAllan/CC/api_reference.md

 void clear( <any container type> *cntr )
 ```

-Erases all elements, calling the element and key types' destructors where applicable.
+Erases all elements, calling the element and key types' destructors if they exist.

 ```c
 void cleanup( <any container type> *cntr )
 ```

-Erases all elements (calling the element and key types' destructors where applicable), frees any other memory associated with the container, and initializes the container for reuse.
+Erases all elements (calling the element and key types' destructors if they exist), frees any other memory associated with the container, and initializes the container for reuse.

 ```c
 for_each( <any container type> *cntr, i_name )